 A project to break a monolithic application down into smaller microservices is different from the “standard” software development project.
-Because of this, microservices projects have different phases and need to be run differently.
+Because of this, a microservices project has different phases and needs to be run differently.

 When I mention a “standard” software development project above, I’m referring to creating a new application or adding features to an existing project.
 With microservices, you are migrating features and functionality from one application to another, while ensuring that they are integrated efficiently.

-In a previous post we talked about getting started with microservices and here we’ll dive into the project phases we follow at Headspring, along with a few closing thoughts and lessons learned from our experience in moving from a monolith to microservices.
+In a previous post we talked about getting started with microservices and here we’ll dive into the project phases that our software consultancy follows, along with a few closing thoughts and lessons learned from our experience in moving from a monolith to microservices.

 Here’s a look at the process to define business boundaries: